Our Mission is Safety

 A Man in Recovery.
 He favors long-term treatment over incarceration for people with substance abuse issues.

-Red Legacy Recovery program in Elizabethton, TN, and served as a panelist on a
+Murray co-founded the Red Legacy Recovery program in Elizabethton, TN, and served as a panelist on a

 White House forum convened to tackle heroin and painkiller abuse in Appalachia.
 She once was addicted to painkillers.
 Today, the mission of her program is to empower women in recovery from drug and alcohol addiction with the skills to become self-confident, self-sufficient and employed.